Built by Metorial, the integration platform for agentic AI.

 update_issue

-Update an existing issue's title, body, state, labels, or assignees.
+Update an existing issue's properties.

 Parameters: